ursa-mikail/threat_modeling_framework_and_sop/readme.md

 It provides Multi-tenancy context segregation assurance, Data loss prevention (DLP), log and alert management as well as visualizations of security information across network system to coordinate to improve overall observability.
 It includes monitoring and responding to storage events, stream data processing, databases changes, code/ executables modifications, Notifications (e.g., SMS, Emails, IoT).
 The domain can be used to identify unused assets, map how security teams work, verify the integrity of a recently deployed system, and identify what technologies are most used.
 In this way, it can also help organizations save money and identify important opportunities for training.

-#### Applications

-While platform can be referred to as the <b>architecture, tools and processes</b>, including integrating vendor-specific functions—and often third-party products, that ensure the functions of an entire computing environment, we refer to the computing language platform base that runs within each system.
-This can be on any layer depending on the language platform (including the different forms of smart contract platforms) in use.
-Domain Specific Language Platform has to be managed and assured differently as they are self-styled by nature.
-Different languages have different `gotchas`, and the version of each language is changing fast.
-It behooves for the platform specialist to engage a team of specialized experts looking at the idiosyncrasies and flawed implementation that can occur for each language platform.
-Also note that, language can behave differently on different environments (cloud, mobile, embedded, etc), OS, runtime, hardware, etc.

-#### Protocol, Algorithm and Hardware
-As it may be language Platform related, this will affect the <b>Protocol</b> and <b>Algorithm</b> strata as the users are to be abstracted from the underlying workings and yet be guided by the tool itself on the limitation and scope of safety usage to ensure security being well-implemented and deployed.
-There has to be caveats if the <b>Hardware</b> and deployment is mobile, distributed, resource and energy limited (e.g. embedded), and/or subjected to hostile or harsh environment, etc.

-**Algorithm** domain can be on any layer depending on where and how the cryptographic suites are deployed, maintained and designated in usage.
-**Protocol** piece algorithms to be coordinated into a protocol for safe use and implementation.
-**Hardware** (+ IoT, embedded) can be on any layer that is designated and deployed for realizing the blockchain operations.

 #### User Protection

 This domain covers Application Security Threats to users, including: